 If you can’t justify the expense of a swaging tool?

-Then you can buy a premade cable for under $20 here on eBay
+Then you can buy a premade cable for around $20 here on eBay

 12. Plastic key for water filler